You are required to pay duty when you transfer property from one person to another, unless an exemption applies.

 If the transferee is a natural person, they must be one of the following:

-• relative of the transferor
+- relative of the transferor, or

-• shareholder in the transferor company in which all of the shareholders are relatives of each other, or
+- shareholder in the transferor company in which all of the shareholders are relatives of each other, or

-• beneficiary under the transferor trust.
+- beneficiary under the transferor trust.

 If the transferee is the trustee of a fixed or discretionary trust then the beneficiary, or all the beneficiaries if there is more than one, of the trust must be a relative of the natural person connected to the transferor.
 Accordingly, if the transferor is:

-• a natural person, the beneficiary of the transferee trust must be a relative of that natural person
+- a natural person, the beneficiary of the transferee trust must be a relative of that natural person.

-• a trust, the beneficiaries of the transferee trust must be relatives of the beneficiary (and if more than one, all the beneficiaries) of the transferor trust
+- a trust, the beneficiaries of the transferee trust must be relatives of the beneficiary (and if more than one, all the beneficiaries) of the transferor trust.

-• a company, the beneficiaries of the transferee trust must be relatives of the shareholders of the company.
+- a company, the beneficiaries of the transferee trust must be relatives of the shareholders of the company.

 The trust deed cannot contain a variation clause that would permit the distribution of the family farm, or any part of it, to parties other than relatives or charitable institutions.
 In these circumstances, you cannot receive the exemption.